🔶 discussion focused – gain new perspectives from peers

 🔶 All course are priced at £90 each

 🔶 Writing, sharing and feedback opportunities during the class

 I create bespoke courses for student groups around the world to fit their schedule and curriculum.
-Below are courses I can run for groups of 6 students.
+Below are courses I have previously run for groups of students.
 If you don’t see one that suits your group, get in touch to see what I can create for you!

 Week 1: Planning and structure

 Week 5: Effective Endings